Introduction | History | Diagnosis | Therapy | Art | Famous People |

 Institutions for people with epilepsy |

-People with epilepsy in the Third Reich |
+People with epilepsy during the Nazi regime |

 Diagnosis |